-Navigate to the SAP Fiori Launchpad and use the search tool to search for Edit prices for activity types and open the app.
+Navigate to the SAP Fiori Launchpad and use the search tool to search for Edit prices for activity types and open the app. (alternatively use t-code KP26 to change price)

 Enter the data provided in the first table, mark Form-Based, and choose Overview Screen.